Maryland's Howard County website is hacked

 A government website in the state of Washington is the latest victim of a hacking attack that plants what appears to be pro-ISIS propaganda.

 Those pages displayed the same message that Kasich’s did.
 In addition to the pro-ISIS language, a line appeared on each page that said “Hacked by Team System DZ.”

 It was not immediately clear who the group was – or whether it was genuinely affiliated with ISIS.

 Kasich’s staff said Sunday that they were aware of the hack and working to resolve the issue.
 They’d been working on the hack on the Department of Rehabilitation and Corrections website when they were alerted to their own hack.

 In a later statement, Tom Hoyt, spokesman for the Ohio Department of Administrative Services, said that IT staff were working to resolving the issue.

 “All affected servers have been taken offline and we are investigating how these hackers were able to deface these websites,” he said.
 “We also are working with law enforcement to better understand what happened.”

-The FBI’s Ohio field office would neither confirm nor deny whether Team System DZ was a known entity to them.
+The FBI’s Ohio field office would not say whether Team System DZ was known to them.

 “Thank you to those of who noticed that the Howard County Government website may have been hacked,” the county posted on Facebook.